-In the design and analysis of direct solvers, it is standard to represent the non-zero structure of a matrix $A$ by an unweighted graph $G_{A}$ that has an edge between vertices $i \neq j$ if and only if $A_{i,j}$ is non-zero (see~\cite{DuffErismanReid}).
+In the design and analysis of direct solvers, it is standard to represent the nonzero structure of a matrix $A$ by an unweighted graph $G_{A}$ that has an edge between vertices $i \neq j$ if and only if $A_{i,j}$ is nonzero (see~\cite{DuffErismanReid}).
 If this graph has special structure, there may be elimination orderings that accelerate direct solvers.
 If $A$ is tri-diagonal, in which case $G_{A}$ is a path, then a linear system in $A$ can be solved in time $O (n)$.
-Similarly, when $G_{A}$ is a tree a linear system in $A$ by be solved in time $O (n)$ (see \cite{DuffErismanReid}).
+Similarly, when $G_{A}$ is a tree a linear system in $A$ can be solved in time $O (n)$ (see \cite{DuffErismanReid}).

-If the graph of non-zero entries $G_{A}$ is planar, one can use Generalized Nested Dissection~\cite{George,LiptonRoseTarjan,GilbertTarjan} to find an elimination ordering under which Cholesky factorization can be performed in time $O (n^{1.5})$ and produces factors with at most $O (n \log n)$ non-zero entries.
+If the graph of nonzero entries $G_{A}$ is planar, one can use Generalized Nested Dissection~\cite{George,LiptonRoseTarjan,GilbertTarjan} to find an elimination ordering under which Cholesky factorization can be performed in time $O (n^{1.5})$ and produces factors with at most $O (n \log n)$ nonzero entries.
 We will exploit these results in our algorithms for solving planar linear systems in Section~\ref{sec:solvers}.
 We recall that a planar graph on $n$ vertices has at most $3n - 6$ edges (see \cite[Corollary 11.1 (c)]{Harary}), so $m \leq 6n$.